Skip to main content

 Water quality, depth, fish species, and recreation comparison.

-Wilson Lake has a higher water quality grade (A, Excellent) than Windy Lake (B, Good).
+Wilson Lake and Windy Lake both received the same overall water quality grade of A (Excellent).
 Both are in Lake County, Minnesota.

 Reviewed by LakeQuality Editorial Team · Updated